Badi (caste)

 The Badi or Badhi are a Hindu caste found in the state of Uttar Pradesh, India.
-They have scheduled caste status.
+They have OBC status.

 Origin

-The Badi are sub-group within the larger Nat caste.
+The Badi are a sub-group within the larger Nat caste.
 They are found mainly in Saharanpur District.
 The Badi are further divided into a number of clans, the main ones being the Swaroop and Aurender.
 They are strictly endogamous and practice clan exogamy.

 Present circumstances

 The Badi are one of a number of nomadic communities that were involved in entertaining at fairs.
-A fair number are now employed as agricultural labourers, with a smaller number have acquired small plots of land.
+A fair number are now employed as agricultural labourers, with a smaller number having acquired small plots of land.

 The 2011 Census of India for Uttar Pradesh showed the Badi population as 11,028.